phamngocquy/iTradingBot/README.md

 - Using binance client library to work with binance API through websocket and RESTful API depend on action.
-For example: using socket for order and waiting order success, RESTful for some action like check balance
+For example: using socket for order and waiting order result, RESTful for some action like check balance
 - Dashboard: In the context of an assigment, will using [metabase](https://www.metabase.com/) to provide basic chart from database #todo